American Indian Resources

 Urban Institute For Teacher Education

-The mission of the UITE is to prepare educators to serve urban students and educational communities in all their rich diversity.
+The mission of the UITE is to prepare educators to serve urban students and educational communities from all backgrounds.

 Students from the American Indian Resource Center